 Threats & Impacts:

-New plants form under ice cover during late winter, making curly-leaf pondweed one of the first plants to emerge in early summer.
-Plant die-offs in midsummer may cause a critical loss of oxygen.
+New plants form under ice cover during late winter, making curly pondweed one of the first plants to emerge in late spring.
+Plant die-offs in early summer may cause a critical loss of oxygen.